 How you gather those nuggets of information is up to you.
-It could be as simple as gathering opinions as part of regular departmental meetings, during a larger, quarterly company meeting, or through setting up a suggestion box.
+It could be as simple as gathering opinions as part of regular departmental meetings, during a larger, quarterly company meeting, or for those back in the office, through setting up a suggestion box.

 While it may sound retro, the latter has the benefit of allowing employees to make a suggestion without waiting for the next meeting, and it offers anonymity.

 Remember, not everyone is comfortable speaking out in front of others and it’s important to give everyone a voice.